 - Unexplained weight loss (rare)

-Most of the time symptoms are how your vet will be able to diagnose colitis in your dog.
-If it seems serious, an ultrasound or colonoscopy may be administered as well just to confirm their “hunch”.
+Most of the time, symptoms are how your vet will be able to diagnose Colitis in your dog.
+If it seems severe, an ultrasound or colonoscopy may also be administered to confirm their “hunch.”

 Treatment for Colitis